starcitizen-lug/knowledge-base/wiki/Troubleshooting/crashes.md

 ## After playing for a while, crash with no errors
   - If there are no errors in your [game logs](/Troubleshooting/#gathering-logs), check your system logs.
 It may be an Out Of Memory situation.
 Create a larger [swap file](/Performance-Tuning#zram--swap).

-## Launcher freezes within a few seconds of opening
-- Try using a different [wine runner](/Tips-and-Tricks#recommended-runners)